-In connection with this offering, under the Plan, we intend to grant to certain of our employees and non-employee directors awards of stock options at an exercise price equal to the initial public offering price of our common stock with respect to an aggregate of up to 685,310 shares of common stock immediately following the completion of this offering.
+In connection with this offering, under the Plan, we intend to grant to certain of our employees equity awards with respect to an aggregate of up to 2% of our fully diluted shares of common stock outstanding immediately following the completion of this offering.
+We have not yet determined the allocation of such equity awards among the individuals or the terms of such awards.